wwlorey/apa7-student-latex-template/README.md

-# truman-apa7-latex-template
+# apa7-student-latex-template

-A simple APA7 LaTeX template in a flavor defined by the Truman State University Counseling Program.
+A simple LaTeX template for writing student papers in APA 7 format.

 This is built without the use of the `apa7` LaTeX package and can be easily modified for your own purposes.